 NOTE: This post may contain affiliate links or links to Amazon.
 If you choose to purchase anything through these links, I may earn a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting my blog.
 See my disclosure for details.

 A few days ago, my mother forwarded me one of those chain emails that have been going around a lot lately.
-This one included a collection of life lessons, which was said to be written by Andy Rooney.
+This one included a collection of life lessons for everyday, which was said to be written by Andy Rooney.
 You may remember him as the lovable, curmudgeonly commentator who for many years closed the CBS show “60 Minutes”.